PaulDance/xr/notes/rust/anagram.md

 Congratulations on passing all the tests!

 It is fine to solve this with the std library.
-In the event you ever find case changes to be inadequate for some unicode sorts or comparisions, you may also want to check out the [unicase](https://crates.io/crates/unicase) and [lexical-sort](https://crates.io/crates/lexical-sort) crates.
+In the event you ever find case changes to be inadequate for some Unicode sorts or comparisons, you may also want to check out the [unicase](https://crates.io/crates/unicase) and [lexical-sort](https://crates.io/crates/lexical-sort) crates.
 Or the [unicode-segmentation](https://crates.io/crates/unicode-segmentation) crate.